 These are all day trips from Washington, DC:

-These are a great weekend trip from Washington, DC:
+These are great weekend trips from Washington, DC:

 - Orange County: